sharonelis/ProgramLanguage/Report.md

    - Contains test cases for the parser.
 These tests verify that the AST is correctly generated from the input tokens and that syntax errors are caught and reported appropriately.

 9. **TestSuit.py**:
-   - A comprehensive test suite that integrates all the test files (`Test.Lambda`, `TestInterperter.py`, `TestLexer.py`, and `TestParser.py`).
+   - A comprehensive test suite that integrates all the  files (`Test.Lambda`, `Interperter.py`, `Lexer.py`, and `Parser.py`).
 It validates the overall performance and correctness of the language interpreter by running various edge cases and scenarios.

 ## Challenges Faced